Skip to main content

 General Information

-You can only use one MIDI object at a time within an NKI.
+You can use only one MIDI object at a time within an NKI.
 The MIDI object is held in memory and can be accessed by any of the script slots.
 It is possible to add, remove and edit MIDI events within the object, as well as import and export MIDI files.

 The Multi Script can also hold one MIDI object, and handles it in the same way as an NKI.